The science surrounding us

-The Department of Atmospheric and Oceanic Sciences (AOS) is researching challenges of climate change, greenhouse warming, and air pollution.
-AOS has been at the forefront of atmospheric research and education since 1940, when it was under the leadership of the late professor Jacob Bjerknes, originator of the polar-front theory of cyclones,.
-Now ranked No. 1 in the nation by the National Research Council, the department taps some of the best and brightest minds in the world as it teaches interdisciplinary approaches to innovation in four major areas — climate and weather, chemistry and radiation, oceanography, and space physics.
+Climate change is perhaps the greatest threat facing the planet and humanity today.
+Ranked #1 in the country by the National Research Council, the Department of Atmospheric and Oceanic Sciences (AOS) is at the forefront of this cause.
+We have been a leader in atmospheric research and education since 1940, when it was under the leadership of the late professor Jacob Bjerknes, originator of the polar-front theory of cyclones.
+Our department taps some of the best and brightest minds in the world as it teaches interdisciplinary approaches to innovation in four major areas — climate and weather, chemistry and radiation, oceanography, and space physics.